AMT Stock Forecast: All the More Reason to Consider American Tower Corporation (AMT) Now

-American Tower Corporation (NYSE: AMT) is -8.46% lower on its value in year-to-date trading and has touched a low of $178.17 and a high of $282.47 in the current 52-week trading range.
+American Tower Corporation (NYSE: AMT) is -7.70% lower on its value in year-to-date trading and has touched a low of $178.17 and a high of $282.47 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AMT stock was last observed hovering at around $192.73 in the last trading session, with the day’s gains setting it 1.21% off its average median price target of $240.00 for the next 12 months.
-It is also 28.44% off the consensus price target high of $271.00 offered by 19 analysts, but current levels are 8.95% higher than the price target low of $213.00 for the same period.
+The AMT stock was last observed hovering at around $196.01 in the last trading session, with the day’s loss setting it -0.46% off its average median price target of $240.00 for the next 12 months.
+It is also 27.84% off the consensus price target high of $271.00 offered by 19 analysts, but current levels are 8.19% higher than the price target low of $213.00 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023